Smoking Fish

 Hot smoked fish.

-The hot smoking process should finish at the high enough temperature to fully cook the meat and destroy the maximum number of bacteria.
-At 122° F (50° C) about 70-80% of fish proteins are cooked, but at 140° F (60° C) 95 % of proteins are fully cooked.
-Cooking to 160° F (72° C) inside temperature produces the best tasting fish.
+The hot smoking process should finish at a high enough temperature to fully cook the meat and destroy the maximum number of bacteria.
+At 122° F (50° C), about 70-80% of fish proteins are cooked, but at 140° F (60° C), 95 % of proteins are fully cooked.
+Cooking to 160° F (72° C) inside temperature produces the best-tasting fish.
 Coincidentally, this is the recommended safe temperature for cooking red meats.
 The Food Safety and Inspection Service of the United States Department of Agriculture recommends cooking fish to 145° F (63° C) or higher for 30 minutes or longer.

 Note Different size fish can be smoked at the same time, however, thicker fish will require longer processing time.